macrobiotus/ships_and_bugs/README.md

   * re-running `/Users/paul/Documents/CU_combined/Github/505_80_mixed_effect_model.R`
   * in `/Users/paul/Documents/CU_combined/Github/500_00_functions.R` changing matrix lumping back to `median` - commit
   * finished successfully `/Users/paul/Documents/CU_combined/Github/122_alpha_rarefaction_curves.sh`
+  * results inconclusive - back to drawing board
+    * (include data currently on the sequencer - 2 ports)
+    * improve taxonomic classification by means of iterating a analysis concerning the mock samples - we need more then half the data assigned with at least some deeper taxonomy
+    * improve alignment
+    * improve tree calculation
+    * re-run Mixed effect Model on Voyage counts (although I do not think this will improve much)
+    * include HON adjacency values from Mandana instead of trips.

 ## Todo
 * _09.04.2019_ - **keep in mind**